Our inspection assessed how good Bedfordshire Police is in nine areas of policing. We make graded judgments in eight of these nine as follows:

 Our victim service assessments (VSAs) will track a victim’s journey from reporting a crime to the police, through to outcome stage.
 All forces will be subjected to a VSA within our PEEL inspection programme.
 Some forces will be selected to additionally be tested on crime recording, in a way that ensures every force is assessed on its crime recording practices at least every three years.

-Details of the technical methodology for the Victim Service Assessment can be found here.
+Details of the technical methodology for the Victim Service Assessment.

 We took data on crime outcomes from the July 2021 release of the Home Office police-recorded crime and outcomes data tables.